Stock image: Audeze | Design: HomeStudioBasics

 Why?

-Well, this is actually pretty tough so bear with me as I sort it out.
+Well, this is pretty tough so bear with me as I sort it out and help you make the best decision.

 In between mid-fi but below what some people might call “Hi-Fi” lies a very awkward price range that varies between about $600-800-1000.
 For now, we’ll dub it “Awkward-Fi.”